Show your Hokie pride by giving back

 If you have questions or are interested, email John Gray Wiliams, director of recruitment.

 Virginia Tech has more than 250,000 living alumni — what a pool of career experts!
-Many students need a mentor or just someone they can bounce ideas off of on an informal basis, so the university offers Hokie Mentorship Connect as a way to tap into this knowledge.
+Many students need a mentor or just someone they can bounce ideas off on an informal basis, so the university offers Hokie Mentorship Connect as a way to tap into this knowledge.
 You can sign up to be a mentor, participate in flash mentorship sessions, or post on a career-specific message board.

 The College of Natural Resources and Environment prepares graduates who have the knowledge and skills to make a difference and the passion to want to.
 If you’re interested in sharing your expertise with current students, check out the options below.